 - COMFORT - The foot-first, natural movement design lets your feet bend, flex, move, and feel the world the way they're supposed to

 - PROTECTION - 6mm of FeelTrue rubber, with an embedded 3mm BareFoam layer smooths out the rough spots

-- NOTE: TerraFlex runs small.
-We recommend ordering 1/2 size larger than your normal shoe size.
+- IMPORTANT SIZING NOTE: As of August 20, 2019 the TerraFlex was resized to fit "true to size."
+We recommend ordering your typical shoe size.
 Of course, if this isn't correct, you can exchange it for the right size.

 Toe shoes are one of the most polarizing pieces of equipment, not just in the running, but the whole outdoor sports world.
 Originally designed for yacht racers who needed to navigate a slippery deck, they’ve been co-opted by minimalist runners over the past ten to fifteen years.

 The Bikila is the lightest shoe we’re reviewing here (just over 10 oz) and their only deviation from the classic Five Fingers design is the addition of laces where there was once velcro straps; this gives the uppers a tighter feel and reduces the chance of blisters.